devneelesh921/Documentation/VCS Design + POC/VCS Authn & Authz startegy/Auth Documentation/Auth Doc.md

-# Authentication Documentation for VCS
+# Authentication Document for VCS

 | **Author**            | **Created on** | **Version** | **Last updated by**       | **Last edited on** | **Reviewer L0**  | **Reviewer L1**   | **Reviewer L2**   |
 |-----------------------|----------------|-------------|---------------------------|---------------------|------------------|-------------------|-------------------|